 2. How Scott and Vat learnt four languages from scratch in 12 months?

 Scott Young & Vat Jaiswal learnt Spanish, Portuguese, Mandarin, and Korean by living in Spain, Brazil, China, and Korea, respectively for three months each.
-Watch their dramatic improvement from Week 1 to Week 12 in the four languages in their TEDx talk (duration: 63 seconds):
+Watch their dramatic improvement from Week 1 to Week 12 in the four languages in their TEDx talk.
+(The clip is 63 seconds long, ending at 9:02 timestamp.)

 They started from scratch.
 In the beginning, they had to often refer to dictionary and Google translate.
 And after three months, they could live in those countries entirely in the local language.